johncouc/chip_optimization/master_to_send/README.txt

 The file "ipopt.out" contains the terminal output of the program.

 ### TESTING ###
-* To run the derivative test, enable the the derivative-test option.
+* To run the derivative test, enable the derivative-test option.
-* One can change the SIMP strategy and have a varying penalty parameter through the optimization (default is p=3 constant).
+* You can change the SIMP strategy and have a varying penalty parameter through the optimization (default is p=3 constant).
 * The sparse solver can be changed to iterative with preconditioning, by toggling MODE = 1 in the pardiso_sparse_solver_v3.f90 file.